Arturowsky/notatnik/README.md

 # Notatnik

 Notatnik is small app based on React.
 Its kind of to do list.
-App will let you add and delete new task on your list.
+App will let you add and delete new task on your list as well as clear all the task completly.

 # Live demo